t4guw/100-Unity-Mechanics-for-Programmers/compare_friction_2d/README.md

 By increasing mass and/or coefficients of friction, objects will accelerate slower and decelerate faster.
 By decreasing mass and/or coefficients of friction, objects will accelerate faster and decelerate slower.
 Space bar applies a constant, consistent force to all blocks.
 Keep in mind of the friction equation:
-F = μN, where F is the Force of friction, μ is the friction coefficient, and N is the normal force.
+F=μN, where F is the Force of friction, μ is the friction coefficient, and N is the normal force.

 ## Implementation
 This implementation shows 4 different blocks sliding on different terrain.
 It uses a common movement script for all block objects to keep force applied constant amongst all objects, and implements movement